bitkub-chain/bkc/README.md

 ## Contribution

-Thank you for considering to help out with the source code!
+Thank you for considering helping out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

 If you'd like to contribute to go-ethereum, please fork, fix, commit and send a pull request